 How Chelation Therapy Works

-Chelation therapy typically involves injecting EDTA into the bloodstream, which binds to iron, lead, cadmium, mercury, and other heavy metals.
-After attaching to these toxic substances, chelating agents are passed through urination, ultimately removed from the body.
+Chelation therapy typically involves injecting EDTA into the bloodstream.
+The chelating agent binds to iron, lead, cadmium, mercury, and other heavy metals.
+After attaching to these toxic substances, the chelating agent is passed through urination and ultimately removed from the body.

 Currently, all chelating agents approved by the FDA (Food & Drug Administration) require a prescription.
 Chelation treatment plans vary and are determined by the individual’s unique symptoms and needs.